LUKMANULHAKEEM-prg/DATA-STRUCTURES-AND-ALGORITHMS-IN-C/README.md

 # DATA-STRUCTURES-AND-ALGORITHMS-IN-C
 This repository contains beginner-friendly implementations of fundamental data structures and algorithms in C. It aims to provide clear, well-documented examples to help new programmers understand and practice these essential concepts.

-# Beginner-Friendly Data Structures and Algorithms in C

-Welcome to the Beginner-Friendly Data Structures and Algorithms repository in C!
-This repository is designed to provide beginners with a structured and accessible introduction to fundamental data structures and algorithms using the C programming language.

 ## About

 This repository aims to: